sonnenbe-dot/GBAS-GUI/README.md

 **Preparation**, **Pipeline** and **Database**
 <br>

-## Preparation
+## Preparation:
-The **Preparation** column allows the user to choose the general parameters used for the inputs and check for errors in their content and required format.
+User defined settings necessary to run the pipeline.
+This includes locations of input and output files and parameters to be used by each step of the pipeline.
+Here the following options can be found.